 Substance abuse can change often, especially the type of drugs used, as new drugs find their way to the street.
-What doesn’t change is that it can affect anyone from middle age adults, grandparents and teenagers.
-Here’s seven facts about adolescent substance abuse in Utah.
+What doesn’t change is the fact that it can affect anyone from middle-age adults, grandparents, and teenagers.

-Inhalants, like glue, aerosol spray cans or paint have been used by 11 percent of high school students
+- Inhalants, like glue, aerosol spray cans or paint have been used by 11% of high school students to get high.

-3 percent of Utah teens, and teens nationwide, use recreational drugs,
+- Roughly 3% of Utah teens, and teens nationwide, use recreational drugs, such as cocaine.

 It’s easy to think that it would never happen to you or your child and dismiss the facts.
 Nearly 1 in 25 high school students say they have a problem and need help.
 It’s important for you to know the signs of addiction and to openly talk with your children.